MoritzNeuberger/remage_FoPra_detector/README.md

 python generate_geometryl.py
 ```

-### Step 3: Modify the GDML File
+### Step 3: Modify the `run.mac` File

-Copy the sensitive volume registration lines from `pv_reg.mac` into `simple_teststand.gdml` before the `/run/initialize` line.
+Copy the sensitive volume registration lines from `pv_reg.mac` into `run.mac` in the indicated area before the `/run/initialize` line.
 This step is crucial for ensuring the simulation recognizes the necessary volumes.

 ### Step 4: Create and Enter the Latest Remage Container